 Ellen Pober Rittberg is the mother of three.
 She had three children in three years and she spent 13 years representing young people as an attorney.
 Both of these experiences have given her insight into the lives of young people which led to writing 35 Things Your Teen Won’t Tell You, So I Will.

 “I wrote this book as a message to parents that you can do this,” says Rittberg.
 “I think that it is probably the hardest time to be raising a teen.
 There are threats to their safety, head-spinning technological advances, they are encouraged to dress provocatively by celebrities who they see dressing provocatively, and peers are more important to them than family.
 The book is really a form of cheerleading in an informed, honest and positive way.”

 Rittberg believes the biggest mistake parents can make is to trust their teen all the time.

-She cautions parents that in spite of the fact that their young person seems really smart, their judgment is defective and they will make poor decisions because they are adults in the making.
+She cautions parents that in spite of the fact that their young person seems really smart, their judgment is defective.
+Shes says they will make poor decisions because they are adults in the making.

 “35 Things Your Teen Won’t Tell You, So I Will is the manual I wish I had had when I was raising my teens,” Rittberg says.
 “I didn’t want to be preached to and I didn’t want to read clinical pieces written by educators, psychologists or medical doctors.
 I wanted to know the practical do’s and don’ts, the big mistakes to avoid, what to do when you are at the end of your rope and ways to enjoy the challenge of raising teens.”